AndersDeath/diary2/000-current.md

 Also I started linkein thext grooming and investigation of how to change my cv and make it more attractive for CTO position.

 Yesterday I bought a jacket and this is good, because the wherther today is aweful.
 I went to a shop this morning and this thing was very usefull.
 It's just rains for whole days.

+I again forget and editing the latest blog.
+I will add this to my todolist.